ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 - A web-application hosted on [CodeCapsules](www.codecapsules.io).
 - A valid payment method (credit card, PayPal, cryptocurrency, bank transfer) to purchase a custom domain.

-Let's get started!
+Let's get started.

 ## Where to buy domain

 Accredited businesses that sell domains are called domain registrars.
-We will purchase a domain from www.gandi.net.
-Domains that aren't extremely desired usually aren't too expensive - I purchased mine for $8.97.
+We will purchase a domain from the registrar www.gandi.net.
+Domains that aren't very desired are usually inexpensive - we purchased ours for $8.97.

 ### Purchasing a domain from Gandi